 - Some content is based on the spinal cord injury information in the resource Ready or not?
 A role play on taking stem cells into the clinic

-- Lead image (MRI) by Nuada Medical/Wellcome Images.
+- Lead image by Wellcome Images.
 Drawings by Cameron Duguid.
-Neurons, oligodendrocyte and astrocyte images by Joshua Bernstock, Dept of Clinical Neurosciences, Wellcome Trust-Medical Research Council Stem Cell Institute, University of Cambridge (UK).
-Christopher Reeve image from Wikimedia Commons.
+Neurons by Joshua Bernstock, Dept of Clinical Neurosciences, Wellcome Trust-Medical Research Council Stem Cell Institute, University of Cambridge (UK).